• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Sides / Beans / Refried Black Beans
+You are here: Home / Recipes / Side Dishes / Vegetarian Refried Black Beans

 This post may contain affiliate links.
 Please read my affiliate policy.

-Making a batch of Refried Black Beans (frijoles refritos) at home is super simple.
-With just a few ingredients and spices, this black refried beans recipe can be shared as a side or enjoyed as a component, like these Tacos Rancheros, in your favorite Mexican food recipes.
-Check out How to Make Black Beans for the most flavorful refried beans!
+Making a batch of vegetarian Refried Black Beans (frijoles refritos) at home is super simple, and ready in under 30 minutes.
+Make from canned black beans or home cooked black beans!
+Cooked on the stovetop with just a few ingredients and spices, refried black beans can be shared as a side or enjoyed as a component in other delicious recipes.
 This recipe is vegetarian, vegan and gluten free.

 Refried Black Beans in a bowl garnished with lime, cilantro and fresh cheese.